1996 Spanish government formation: Nomination and negotiations

 Following the bureau election, the King summoned the various political parties with parliamentary representation (Note: Herri Batasuna was not summoned to the round of consultations as its two MPs did not attend the constitutive session of Congress to comply with the Constitution and, as a result, did not acquire full status as deputies.) in the Congress to hold a round of consultations from 2 to 12 April, a long period which came as a result of the Holy Week holidays on 3–8 April.
 The day previous to the start of the consultations, the spokespersons of PP and CC, Rodrigo Rato and José Carlos Mauricio, announced that both parties had reached an agreement under which the latter would support Aznar's investiture and provide his government with confidence and supply in exchange for regional concessions, such as a reform of the Statute of Autonomy of the Canary Islands, a permanent status for the islands within the European Union and an improvement of the region's economic and fiscal regime.
 CiU and PNV did not clarify what their stance would be in any future investiture.
 On the last day of the consultations, the King chose to nominate Aznar as candidate to try to form a government, who hoped to be able to do so by the last week of April.

 Formal negotiations between the PP and CiU had been ongoing since 1 April.
 These were initially characterized by slow but continuous progress: by 13 April, both parties had reached an agreement in principle to share the management of shared taxes by the Spanish Tax Agency in Catalonia, which would initially affect income tax but was also expected to extend to the value-added tax; by 16 April, a compromise was reached to abolish the compulsory military service and professionalize the Spanish Armed Forces.
 However, negotiations stalled on 18 April as Pujol claimed that Aznar's proposals did not "satisfy" CiU's aspirations, particularly on the abolition of civil governors and power transfers on traffic and their police control.

-Both leaders met two days later to unblock negotiations, but their differing interpretations of the meeting outcome—with Aznar claiming that the investiture agreement had been practically "finalized" with only a few economic details remaining, whereas Pujol noted that "some progress had been made" but there were still "significant discrepancies" that needed to be studied—led to a new impasse on 22 April, as Pujol acknowledged that the meeting "had not gone well".
+Both leaders met two days later to unblock negotiations, but their differing interpretations of the meeting outcome—with Aznar claiming that the investiture agreement had been practically finalized with only a few economic details remaining, whereas Pujol noted that some progress had been made but there were still discrepancies that needed to be studied—led to a new impasse on 22 April, as Pujol acknowledged that the meeting had not gone well.
 CiU drifted towards not supporting Aznar's investiture, even if it meant risking a repeat election taking place, because of severe differences on the negotiating positions and a perception that the PP was not willing to fulfill its commitments on matters affecting regional financing and power transfers.
 Both parties agreed that a final decision on whether CiU would be willing to support Aznar's investiture would have to be given by the end of the week.